F5Networks/f5-appsvcs-extension/docs/declarations/profiles.rst

 ..
 IMPORTANT:: In the following example, the **algLogProfile** and **logPublisher** properties require the CGNAT module to be provisioned and BIG-IP version to be 15.1 or higher.

-This declaration creates the following objects on the BIG-IP:
+This declaration creates the following objects on the BIG-IP (**NOTE** If you attempt to use this declaration on an AS3 version prior to 3.43, it will fail.
+Remove the ALG profile and log publisher for previous versions):

 - Partition (tenant) named **example_RTSP**.
 - An Application named **App1**.